WASM Runtime API

 Things that are not exports today

 Earlier drafts of this project anticipated additional exports — deinit, reset, stop, getStateSnapshot, getTopology, getPendingEvents, getFileInfo, freeBuffer — and a separate onStateChange import.
 None of these are present in the artifact produced by circ-compile … -o out.wasm today.
-They exist only in lib/emit/runtime.zig, the experimental --emit-zig pipeline, and may appear in a future runtime version.
-If your host needs change-notifications, poll getOutputState after each run().
+The extra exports survive only in lib/emit/runtime.zig, the experimental --emit-zig pipeline; the onStateChange import was never wired into any pipeline and exists nowhere in the codebase.
+Either may appear in a future runtime version.
+If your host needs change-notifications, poll getOutputValue / getOutputDefined after each run().